 With the advent of the computer and today´s tracking technologies, there are some possibilities to solve the issues of the management of a CSSD.
 There are systems capable of monitoring the instruments, the processing cycle including the provision of cleaning and assembly instructions as well as the sterilization and biological monitoring systems.
 Instrument sets can be tracked through the entire cycle, and the information can be tied to specific instruments sets to keep everyone informed regarding the instruments or set status.
 Instruments orders and repairs can be entered into the overall system and tracked through the procurement cycle.
 This information obtained through this system will allow materials management to standardize products and vendors.
 This is one of the most important portions of the instrument tracking system.
 The sterile processing management should have the ability to utilize the system for training and quality control purposes.
 Sets and individual instruments can be traced to an individual employee.
 This will provide sterile processing management with the ability to take corrective action and to review the productivity of the CSSD as well as individual employees.

-Christophe Lambert (France) President - French Association of Sterilisation: Individual traceability of surgical instruments: guide of application
+Christophe Lambert (France) President - French Association of Sterilisation: Individual traceability of surgical instruments: guide of application [in Portuguese]

 Within the framework of the sterilisation of the sterile medical devices, the requirement of traceability is inseparable of the system of quality assurance.
 However this traceability of products and processes applies only to the packaging and ever to the instrument.
 And nevertheless, it is well this last one who is used in the contact with the patient!